llad/mostlywrongsite/README.md

 ### Implementation Notes

-* `about/index.md` shows how to add a content page.
 * `posts/` has the blog posts but really they can live in any directory.
 They need only the `post` tag to be added to this collection.
 * Add the `nav` tag to add a template to the top level site navigation.
 For example, this is in use on `index.njk` and `about/index.md`.
 * Content can be any template format (blog posts needn’t be markdown, for example).
 Configure your supported templates in `.eleventy.js` -> `templateFormats`.